 Key Accountabilities & Job Overview:

-We are looking for someone who is driven and confident and who has an emphasis on quality and attention to detail to join our growing Compensation team based in Birmingham,, Leeds, Warrington, Glasgow and London.
+We are looking for someone who is driven and confident and who has an emphasis on quality and attention to detail to join our growing Compensation team based in Birmingham, Leeds, Warrington, Glasgow and London.
 This team delivers compensation and valuation services both to promotors of infrastructure and regeneration projects, and to landowners who have property acquired for them.
 The key accountabilities are:

 To provide a wide range of professional surveying and valuation services for the promotion and delivery of infrastructure and regeneration projects